-BACC 460 Advanced Financial Accounting 3(3,0) This course is designed to allow students to deal with certain specialize d financial accounting to ppics that include consolidated financial statements, accounting g practices in forming a in forming and liquidating partnerships, accounting for multinational corporations, accounting for branches and segments, and accounting for not-for-profit organizations and governm nental accounting.
+BACC 460 Advanced Financial Accounting 3(3,0)

+This course is designed to allow students to deal with certain specialized financial accounting topics that include consolidated financial statements, accounting practices in forming and liquidating partnerships, accounting for multinational corporations, accounting for branches and segments, and accounting for not-for-profit organizations and governmental accounting.
 Prerequisite: BACC 405.

-BACC 465 Taxation
+BACC 465 Taxation 3(3,0)